bradenpecora/bsp825-coe332/homework_midterm/README.md

 ```
 #

 The flask and redis services can be containered using docker-compose.
-To build and run the image, execute the following from the `homework_midterm` directory:
+To build and run the image, execute the following from a terminal in the `homework_midterm` directory:

 ```bash
 [homework_midterm]$ docker-compose -p <name> up -d